Training Outcomes Within Your Budget!

 B2B Sales Funnel

 Consider an example of a Software-as-a-Service or SaaS business that is selling an automation platform designed for marketing purposes.
-The business intends to attract and retain a larger number of customers by utilising a more streamlined Sales Pipeline process.
+This B2B business intends to attract and retain a larger number of customers by utilising a more streamlined Sales Pipeline process.
 The process starts by a display of many Facebook ads to its prospective audience.
 Here are the four key stages to this Sales Funnel example:

-a) Awareness stage: The targeted ads will appear to potential customers who have interest in the relevant subjects while they are scrolling their Facebook feeds.Once they are roped in, they gain awareness of the SaaS company and are subjected to viewing many ads in a short span of time.
+a) Awareness Stage: The targeted ads will appear to potential customers who have interest in the relevant subjects while they are scrolling their Facebook feeds.
+Once they are roped in, they gain awareness of the SaaS company and are subjected to viewing many ads in a short span of time.
 They ultimately end up clicking on at least one ad.
 This is the point in the first stage, where the prospective customer is in the Sales Funnel.

-b) Interest stage: After the prospect has interacted with one of the displayed ads on their feed, they are redirected to the landing page of a website.
+b) Interest Stage: After the prospect has interacted with one of the displayed ads on their feed, they are redirected to the landing page of a website.
 The page gives them the option to sign up to an email list.
 Once they sign to the list, they are rewarded with free beginner guides on how they can utilise marketing automation in their business.
 Downloading these guides makes them move further into the Sales Funnel.

-c) Decision stage: After signing up for the emailing list and downloading the free guides, the prospective customer is then offered a free trial on the marketing automation platform.
+c) Decision Stage: After signing up for the emailing list and downloading the free guides, the prospective customer is then offered a free trial on the marketing automation platform.
 The salespeople will then reach out via call or email to the prospect with the hopes of successfully converting them into a paying customer.

-d) Action stage: The final stage entails the salespeople successfully converting the prospect into a paying customer who purchases the software solution.
+d) Action Stage: The final stage entails the salespeople successfully converting the prospect into a paying customer who purchases the software solution.
 The reps now need to follow up with the customers to ensure a good experience for them and convince them to make a repeat purchase.
 This is the bottom of the Sales Funnel.

 B2C Sales Funnel